MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/bitmaps.md

 If no bitmap has yet been loaded from the picture library, then the `else` block displays some text to prompt the user to tap the screen.

+You can display bitmaps with various degrees of transparency, and the next article on [**SkiaSharp Transparency**](transparency.md) describes how.

 ## Related Links